YongoDavid/DEMO-2024-DECEMBER/README.md

 DEC 27
 Another day , same grind , the grind dont stop.
 The chatapplication looks good soo far, i will just update a few things.
+The Dop-box project has started up but i need to redo the backend using firebase so lets do that now.